Registration for overnight camp at YMCA Camp Gorham is now open! Please contact us at 315-357-6401 or campgorham@rochesterymca.org for any assistance.

 Stand Up Paddleboarding (SUP) is a favorite amongst campers here at Gorham.
 If you have never tried a SUP, then we highly recommend this activity.
 It’s like surfing but without the waves and you use a paddle to propel yourself.
 Campers will start the week by learning the basics of paddling and how to gain balance on the SUP.
 As the week progresses, campers will practice paddling out on the lake while playing some fun games.
 New this year!
 Campers will have the chance to try our new Corcls!
 These are floating disks that work similarly to a SUP and provide a fun challenge.

-Swimming in Darts Lake is a great way to cool off and have fun with friends.
-Campers in the swimming activity will be able to enjoy our new water inflatables!
-The Aqua Spindle is making a return and we are also introducing the Aquaglide Freefall Extreme.
-Campers in the swimming activity will also play plenty of games in the swimming area, lounge on water floats, and see how long they can last with log rolling.
+Splash-a-palooza is for campers who want to spend extra time playing in Darts Lake!
+Campers in this activity will enjoy our water inflatables, play plenty of games in the swimming area, lounge on water floats, and see how long they can last with log rolling.
 For safety purposes, campers must pass our swim test to participate in the swimming specialty track.
 Please feel free to contact us with any questions on the swim test.

 Waterskiing